guanaitong/gpg/README.md

 You can not decrypt `hello.txt.asc`  unless you have the private key, and  `hello.txt.asc` will change every time as it contains the timestamp.

 For Test : You can send us a encrypted file, and we check if it can decrypt by our private key.

+## Java application

+you can run `com.ciicgat.Main`

+for mor information, see [gnupg - java pgp encrypt file with public key in asc file - Stack Overflow](https://stackoverflow.com/questions/63351345/java-pgp-encrypt-file-with-public-key-in-asc-file)